damerell/crawl/crawl-ref/docs/crawl_manual.rst

 ========================================
 Dwarves are short, hardy people.
 Originally inhabiting deep underground caverns, some of them moved closer to the surface while still sticking to the mountainous habitat.
+Dwarves advance in levels quite slowly.

 Mountain Dwarves
   Mountain Dwarves come from cities far above the Dungeon.
 They love to